You are here

 - Suspended academic assessments for grades 3-8 or to high school juniors and suspended Oklahoma School Report Cards for the 2019-2020 school year, as requested by the Oklahoma State Department of Education and approved by the U.S. Department of Education on March 20.

-- Secured a federal waiver to soon provide 2 free meals a day for Oklahoma students from PreK to 12th grade through their local public schools.
+- Secured a federal waiver to provide 2 free meals a day for Oklahoma students from PreK to 12th grade through their local public schools.
 Announcement here.

 - Waived extra cost for schools and libraries to increase bandwidth, made possible due to FCC waiver.